codysoyland/django-qunit/README.md

 License
 =======
-Copyright (c) 2010 Cody Soyland
+Copyright (c) 2012 Timothy Van Heest

+Originally based off a fork of Cody Soyland's [django-qunit](https://github.com/codysoyland/django-qunit).

-Licensed new-style BSD, also containing QUnit, which is licensed MIT.
+Licensed MIT, also containing QUnit, which is licensed MIT.
 See LICENSE file for more information.